EnterpriseDB/tpa/docs/src/air-gapped.md

 You can use the [upgrade](tpaexec-upgrade.md) command to perform updates in an air-gapped environment.
-Prior to running this command you must run `download-packages` on the connected controller, copy the updated repository to the disconnected controller *and* then run `deploy` to copy these packages to the target instances.
+Prior to running this command you must run `download-packages` on the connected controller and copy the updated repository to the disconnected controller.